-Convince your current employer why you feel so.
+Convince your current employer why you feel this way.
 Have some comparable data to present and you may get a hike if you snap it.
 Few companies call it a salary correction also.
 Most business-oriented companies retain their performing employees.
 Make sure that you’re one of them before you talk.

 This becomes a very challenging case if your current and potential employers (both) agree to your request.
-You’ve now to choose the one without hurting relations with the other one.
+You now have to choose one without hurting relations with the other one.

 What’s Your Current Salary?

 First of all, is this question ethical to ask?
-What do you feel, how your current salary will make them give you an offer?
+How do you feel, how will your current salary make them give you an offer?

 In Indian jobs at least, this is the most common question.
-If you see closely, this question is legally banned in other countries e.g. some parts of the US.
+If you look closely, this question is legally banned in other countries e.g. some parts of the US.

-You may say, I am okay with this as my calculations are based on that value only.
+As you may say, I am okay with this as my calculations are based on that value only.
 That is a good thing.
-But a bad thing is that recruiter’s calculations are also based on the same value.
+But the bad thing is that recruiter’s calculations are also based on the same value.

-This is the way they close the deal on the lower edge.
+This is how they close the deal on the lower edge.
 The actual money allotted for the position may be much higher than what you are getting.
 They’re simply trying to figure out how short they can buy you.

 What is the Lowest Salary You’ll Accept?

 Sometime back, one of the recruiters asked me this question.
-Few questions came to my mind.
+A few questions came to my mind.
 Why he’s asking me this?
 If I say it also, is it not that he’ll simply consider that value for negotiation?

 But instead of answering it with figures he expected, I said “I’ve already mentioned my salary expectation, so let’s proceed with that.“

-This question is often asked at least in pharma recruitments in India.
-But, it is actually unethical to ask such a question.
-Either they should provide you their range or ask about your target and then proceed.
+This question is often asked, at least in pharma recruitments in India.
+But, I feel it is unethical to ask such a question.
+Either they should provide you with their range or ask about your target and then proceed.

 If you get trapped and tell them the lowest random number, you’ll not get more than that anyhow.
 So instead of answering it in numbers, it is better to bring the negotiation back on track using the sentence like above.